The Evolution of Digital Asset Management Systems: On-Premise, Cloud, and Dynamic

 DAM Deployment Models

-The initial DAM systems were on premise and stand-alone.
+The initial DAM solutions were on premise and stand-alone.
 The emergence of the cloud offered a much more economical, versatile, and convenient alternative.
-Nowadays, DAM systems must manage assets dynamically to satisfy the growing need for asset uploads, sharing, manipulation, and distribution.
+Nowadays, DAM solutions must manage assets dynamically to satisfy the growing need for asset uploads, sharing, manipulation, and distribution.

-On-premise DAM systems are still in use by large enterprises to fulfil regulatory requirements of data storage of graphic files.
+On-premise DAM solutions are still in use by large enterprises to fulfil regulatory requirements of data storage of graphic files.

 - Total control by IT: In-house IT management and maintenance, including system backups and security updates.